jentery/dh150/index.md

 ---

+### Made

+As part of "synthesis" in [the 20 M's](#the-20-ms), I encourage you to consider how the work was made.
+How did it come together?
+How did this become that?
+Of note, it's pretty much impossible to fully capture and describe this process, even if you can access, say, notes, documentation, or designer diaries.
+But here are some ways to determine or conjecture how a work was made:

+* Visit a collection in person or online.
+Libraries, archives, and museums often have materials describing and/or documenting how works were made.
+* Use the [Wayback Machine](https://archive.org/web/) or a similar service to compare versions of a work over time.
+(See "Morphed" below, too.)
+* Read blogs and the like.
+Maybe those involved in the work shared their process in writing, through video, etc.
+* Imitate the work.
+Make your own personal copy of it and document the process along the way.
+* Deconstruct the work.
+If possible, take it apart, put it back together, and document the process along the way.
+* Play it backwards.
+Start at the end, work your way to the beginning, and document the process along the way.
+* Check the source code, if available and applicable.
+You might find some insightful comments there.

+Made prompts considerations of *process* over product.

+---

 ### Meta

 As part of "synthesis" in [the 20 M's](#the-20-ms), I encourage you to get meta about how the story is told.
 Here are some ways to get meta.
 Consider the: